codatio/codat-docs/docs/integrations/banking/truelayer/faqs-about-truelayer.md

 sidebar_label: FAQs
 ---

-:::note Bank of Ireland account support
+:::caution Bank of Ireland account support
 Bank of Ireland accounts are temporarily unsupported and will be re-added on 17th of October, 2023.
 :::